 Lead time is the period between a new task’s appearance in your workflow and its final departure from the system.

 However, lead time is better to be measured from the moment when a team member is committed to the new request.
+This way the average lead time in a Kanban system will be much more accurate.
 Otherwise, new tasks can spend months in a waiting queue before somebody has the capacity to start them and the lead time increases dramatically.

 What Is Cycle Time?

 When a new assignment appears on your Kanban board, it usually needs to be reviewed and discussed before it goes to the execution process.
 Naturally, the new task spends some time in a waiting queue, before a member of your team has the capacity to start working on it.

 Cycle time begins at the moment when the new arrival enters “in progress” stage and somebody is actually working on it.

 Professor John Little (Institute Professor at MIT) concluded after various researches that the more work we have in progress the greater the cycle time.